nuejs/nue/packages/nuejs.org/docs/content.md

 # Content
 Content comes **first** in Nue.
-It’s the first step in progressive enhancement, shaping how your site is built from scratch.
+It’s the first step in progressive enhancement, leading the way how your site is built.
 It’s also the first thing in design, ensuring that your UI evolves around the content, and not the other way around.
-When content is drafted first, everything else—layout, interactivity, and design—falls into place.
+When content is drafted first, everything that follows—layout, design, and interactivity—falls into place.

 ## Types of content